amiyatulu/data-structure/constant-factors/docs/docs.md

 # Big O constant factors

+As the input sizes approach infinity, the constant factors grow insignificantly, so they will be disregarded in this respect.

 Sure!
 Let's illustrate the concept of how \( O(5n) \) simplifies to \( O(n) \) using a simple example.

 ### Explanation